Mikaela/mikaela.github.io/n/essentialsoftware.md

 - Spread the love of Fedora Kinoite by having Fedora Imagewriter!
 - Eye of GNOME is GNOME picture viewer and if I cannot `eog image.png` I get confused
+- Elisa is the Fedora Kinoite shipped music player
+- Gwenview is the KDE image viewer (think of Eye of {GNOME,MATE}=
 - Haruna is another Mpv front-end, but this time KDE.
 It also doesn't read or understand mpv.conf at the time of writing, so I ma mor elikely to suggest Celluloid while using mpv directly myself.